LibraryOfCongress/chronam/README.md

     cp /opt/chronam/settings_template.py /opt/chronam/settings.py

-For Django management commands to work you will need to have the DJANGO_SETTINGS_MODULE environment variable set:
+For Django management commands to work you will need to have the DJANGO_SETTINGS_MODULE environment variable set.
+You may want to add this to your ~/.profile so you do not need to remember to do it everytime you log in.

     export DJANGO_SETTINGS_MODULE=chronam.settings

-You may want to add this to your ~/.profile so you do not need to remember to do it everytime you log in.

 Next you will need to initialize database schema and load some initial data: